• KGS/USD = 0.01144 0%

 Senior Editor

 Jonathan Campion has worked in the Eurasia region since 2007.
 After leaving Exeter University with a degree in Russian Language, he worked as a writer, editor, analyst and translator for international law firms, market research firms and business forums serving the CIS region's major industries, from banking and finance, to metals and pharmaceuticals, and wine and spirits.
-With a passion for Central Asia, he has covered the region in esteemed publications such as the Lonely Planet, Open Central Asia magazine, and National Geographic Traveler. divider He has translated books and poems from the region into English, and will be publishing his first book, about a sports team that saved lives at the start of Russia-Ukraine war, in April of 2024.
+With a passion for Central Asia, he has covered the region in esteemed publications such as the Lonely Planet, Open Central Asia magazine, and National Geographic Traveler. divider He has translated books and poems from the region into English, and published his first book, about a sports team that saved lives at the start of Russia-Ukraine war, in April of 2024.

 Articles

-2 days ago
+2 months ago

-3 days ago
+3 months ago